Team Wanderlust | 29 October 2021

 The 20 most haunted places in the world

-From a ghostly castle in France to a paranormal pub in Britain, these 'possessed' destinations are guaranteed to spook even the most sceptical of travellers...
+From a ghostly castle in France to a paranormal pub in Britain, these haunted destinations are guaranteed to spook even the most sceptical of travellers...

-From a ghostly castle in France to a paranormal pub in Britain, these 'possessed' destinations are guaranteed to spook even the most sceptical of travellers...
+From a ghostly castle in France to a paranormal pub in Britain, these haunted destinations are guaranteed to spook even the most sceptical of travellers...

 The site: Dubbed as the ‘Giant of the Loire Valley’ this is the highest castle in France boasting seven floors, 204 rooms, numerous portrait galleries, and a private opera house which seats 200 people.
 It was a fortress built by the Counts of Anjou in the 11th Century and King Louis XIII dropped by in 1620.

 The ghosts: The most active is La Dame Verte, (Green Lady), who was apparently the illegitimate child of King Charles VII and was later murdered by her husband in the château in the 15th century after he caught her having an affair.
 She is often seen in the tower room of the chapel, wearing her green dress, with gaping holes where her eyes and nose should be.
 When not startling guests by her appearance she can be heard moaning around the castle.

 Current situation: The château is a popular hotel that hosts special events such as a Christmas market and tastings of the well-regarded wines, produced from its own vineyards.
 Guests who are brave enough to stay overnight enjoy rooms lavishly decorated with period furniture.

 The site: A late Victorian mansion, with intricate cast iron lattice work, built by wealthy landowner Christopher William Crawley in 1876.
 Reputedly Australia’s most haunted house.